 What is involved?

 The study involves completing a short questionnaire about nervous system symptoms such as dizziness.
 This takes approximately 10 minutes.

-As this study includes both people with a known mental health diagnosis and healthy volunteers the only inclusion criteria is ;age 16+ and capacity to consent.
+As this study includes both people with a known mental health diagnosis and healthy volunteers the only inclusion criteria are: age 16+ and having capacity to consent.

-To complete this short questionnaire online click here or for further information or a face to face interview please contact Debbie Risorto on 01332 623700 ext.
+You can complete this short questionnaire online or for further information or a face to face interview please contact Debbie Risorto on 01332 623700 ext.
 33580 or email DHCFT.Research@nhs.net